 Q. What software is included with the FS4400 PCI Express Analysis Probe?

-A. Files are included that automatically set up the Agilent logic analyzer for protocol decode mode and label all the signal names.
+A. Files are included that automatically set up the Keysight logic analyzer for protocol decode mode and label all the signal names.
 Another file contains the protocol decoder, which translates the data into memory protocol during state analysis.
 This software is compatible with the new Transaction Viewer software, which gives a higher level view of bus transactions.
 Also included is the Probe Manager software, which runs on a Windows PC and allows the user to remotely control the analysis probe functions.

 Q. What cable adapters does the FS4400 include to connect to my target system?